Target level of study

 Root architecture

-Structure-time relations: dendrochronological approaches
+Structure-time relationships: dendrochronological approaches

 Phenology and chronobiology

-Primary growth, branching, flowering and morpho-anatomical markers
+Primary growth, branching, flowering, and morpho-anatomical markers

-Cambial functioning and growth rings
+Cambial function and growth rings

-A posteriori reconstruction of the development of the tree
+A posteriori reconstruction of tree development

 Ecophysiology and functional architecture of trees